 TANK CONTAINER An intermodal container for the transport of liquids, gases and powders as bulk cargo.
 The tank container is built to International Organization for Standardization (ISO) standards.

 A charge assessed against an empty container, a chassis, or married unit for the use of Authority facilities for specified periods of time.
+When terminal storage is assessed against an empty container the charge may also be referred to as empty container storage.

 TRAILER ON FLAT CAR (“TOFC”)